MabbottLab/MEGneto/ConfigParams.md

               <summary>Reducerank</summary>
               Where: Nowhere, BUT in “compute leadfield” there is a field “cfg.reducerank” that has an associated number
               <br>
-              Meaning: “Yes” or “no” to specify whether we want to reduce rank.
-Addresses depth bias in the computation of the forward model.
+              Meaning: “Yes” or “no” to specify whether we want to reduce rank, which addresses depth bias in the computation of the forward model
             </details>
            </li>
            <!--BEAMFORMING.LEADFIELD.NORMALIZE-->